 QI Macros has a ready-made Mann-Whitney template for you!

-When to Use the Mann-Whitney Test
+When Should You Use the Mann-Whitney Test?

 A Mann-Whitney test (equivalent to Wilcoxon Rank Sum Test) compares the differences between two independent samples to determine if they differ in location.

-To conduct a test using QI Macros he will:
+To conduct a test using QI Macros:

 - Input the data for Sample 1 (Video Taped Lectures) into column A and the data for Sample 2 (Live Lectures) into column B.

-- QI Macros will perform the calculations and display the results in columns C:G
+- QI Macros will perform the calculations and display the results in columns C:G.

 - QI Macros will also interpret the results for you in cell F:17.

 QI Macros Interprets the Mann-Whitney Test Results for You!

 QI Macros template interprets the results for you in cell F17.
 Since p (0.758) is greater than alpha (0.05) we cannot reject the null hypothesis that video instruction is as good as live instruction.